ElektraInitiative/libelektra/src/plugins/README.md

 Notification of key changes:

-- [internalnotification](internalnotification/) automatically update integer variables when a key is changed from inside an application
+- [internalnotification](internalnotification/) get updates automatically when registered keys were changed

 ### Debug